On this page

 - For the first time since the outbreak of COVID-19 in Israel, all major COVID-19 restrictions and bans were lifted on 1 June.
 The requirement for individuals to wear masks in enclosed public spaces remains in place and restrictions on travellers leaving and arriving in Israel remain.

 Market reports released this week

-- The previous global economic and trade update can be found here(external link).
+- Read the previous global economic and trade update.

-- A German meat production and consumption update was prepared by the New Zealand Embassy in Berlin, in consultation with NZTE Berlin, and can be read here(external link).
+- A German meat production and consumption update was prepared by the New Zealand Embassy in Berlin, in consultation with NZTE Berlin.

-- An economic update on the United Arab Emirates was prepared by the New Zealand Embassy in Abu Dhabi and the New Zealand Consulate in Dubai here(external link).
+- An economic update on the United Arab Emirates was prepared by the New Zealand Embassy in Abu Dhabi and the New Zealand Consulate in Dubai.

 The following links may provide useful information to businesses: